Am I demisexual, or just picky? This can be a pretty touchy topic for some of us, myself included.

 Whether demisexual, demiromantic or something else, this next part is going to be different for everybody.
 But for me, as a demisexual, I prefer not to find myself in a relationship with someone if I’m not sexually attracted to them.

 I have no desire to kiss, cuddle with someone, or do other relationship type things if I don’t feel emotionally connected with the person.
 Which means I have little desire to get into a relationship before I’m emotionally connected with a person.

-A picky person on the other hand, might be single for any number of reasons.
+A picky person might be single for many reasons.
 The personal attributes or habits of their potential partner, poor timing, religious or moral restrictions – whatever the reasons are sexual attraction and desire don’t play a big role in them.